rschwabco/aserto-demo/Tutorial.md

 ```

-To make sure the authentication credentials aren't checked in, create a `.env` file in the root of the react project, and copy over the credentials from the Auth0 console.
+To make sure the authentication credentials aren't part of your source code, create a `.env` file in the root of the react project, and copy over the credentials from the Auth0 console (these are the SPA credentials for the Aserto Demo app mentioned above).

 ```
 REACT_APP_AUTH0_DOMAIN={YOUR_AUTH0_SUBDOMAIN}.us.auth0.com
 REACT_APP_CLIENTID={YOUR_CLIENT_ID}
-REACT_APP_AUDIENCE={YOUR_REACT_APP_AUDIENCE}
+REACT_APP_AUDIENCE={YOUR_APP_AUDIENCE}
 ```

-Make sure the `.env` file is add to the `.gitignore` file.
+Make sure the `.env` file is add to the `.gitignore` file so that it is not cheked in.

+### Building Components

 Now let's move on to building some components that will make use of the `Auth0Provider`.
 We'll start by creating a `components` folder under `src`.
 Then we'll create a file called `LoginButton.js`.